asosleugim/SpringRESTfulHibernate/README.md

 6) Create a new vehicle
 7) Return all vehicles
 8) Delete all vehicles
 9) Delete recent API - should delete last added vehicle
+10) Delete vehicle by id